-GEOGRAPHIC PREFERENCES IN ERAS 2023-2024:
+GEOGRAPHIC PREFERENCES IN ERAS 2025-2026:

-In the 2023-2024 application cycle, there will be standardized fields for all location information across the application (country, state, city, postal code, and setting [rural or urban only]), including hometown and addresses for experiences and education.
-Geographic preferences for training will become a part of the main ERAS application, but entries will remain optional for applicants.
-The division preferences section offers an applicant the ability to communicate your preference or lack of preference for a particular region.
+As in the past few years, there will be standardized fields for all location information across the application (country, state, city, postal code, and setting [rural or urban only]), including hometown and addresses for experiences and education.
+Geographic preferences for training will remain a part of the main ERAS application, but entries will remain optional for applicants.
+The division preferences section offers an applicant the ability to communicate preference or lack of preference for a particular region.